splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-icinga-integration.rst

 `(click here if you are using Icinga 2) <#Icinga2>`__

-VictorOps alert processing is implemented as an Icinga contact that is added to a contact group (often ‘admins’, but that will depend on your individual configuration).
+VictorOps alert processing is implemented as an Icinga contact that is added to a contact group (often ‘admins', but that will depend on your individual configuration).

 The contact mechanism for the VictorOps contact is a simple shell script